-The facts in Mr Q's case are different from those in Adams.
-There are also differences between the breaches of COBS 2.1.1R alleged by Mr Adams and the issues in Mr Q's complaint.
-The breaches were summarised in paragraph 120 of the Court of Appeal judgment.
+The facts in Mr S's case are different from those in Adams.
+There are also differences between the breaches of COBS 2.1.1R alleged by Mr Adams and the issues in Mr S's complaint.
+The breaches were summarised in paragraph 120 of the Court of Appeal Judgment.
 In particular, HHJ Dight considered the contractual relationship between the parties in the context of Mr Adams' pleaded breaches of COBS 2.1.1R that happened after the contract was entered into.
-In Mr Q's complaint, I am considering whether Options ought to have identified that the introductions from Cape Verde4 Life and or the investment in Salinas Sea involved a risk of consumer detriment and, if so, whether it ought to have ceased accepting such introductions and or making such investments prior to entering into a contract with Mr Q.
+In Mr S's complaint, I am considering whether Options ought to have identified that the introductions from CV4L and/or the investments in Salinas Sea involved a risk of consumer detriment and, if so, whether it ought to have ceased accepting such introductions and/or making such investments prior to entering into a contract with Mr S.